 (Offered as ENGL 281, FAMS 220, and ARHA 272.)
 “Foundations and Integrations” will be an annual team-taught course between a Critical Studies scholar and moving-image artist.
 A requirement of the Film and Media Studies major, it will build on critical analysis of moving images and introductory production work to develop an integrated critical and creative practice.
 Focused in particular around themes and concepts, students will develop ideas in both written and visual form.
 The theme for spring 2012 will be “Film and Inner Life.”

 Requisites: A foundations course in Critical Studies of Film and Media (such as “Coming to Terms: Cinema”) and an introductory film/video production workshop.
 Not open to first-year students.
 Limited to 15 students.
 Spring semester.
-Professor Hastie and Visiting Lecturer Chris Mason Johnson.2015-16: Offered in Spring 2016
+Professor Hastie and Visiting Lecturer Chris Mason Johnson.2016-17: Not offered

 (Offered as ENGL 287 and FAMS 228.)
 This course will introduce students to basic Super 8 film and digital video techniques.
 The course will include workshops in shooting for film and video, Super 8 film editing, Final Cut Pro video editing, lighting, stop motion animation, sound recording and mixing.
 Students will learn to think about and look critically at the moving and still image.
 Students will complete three moving image projects, including one Super 8 film, one video project, and one mixed media project.
 Weekly screenings will introduce students to a wide range of approaches to editing, writing, and directing in experimental, documentary, narrative, and hybrid cinematic forms.
 Screenings include works by Martha Rosler, Bill Viola, the Yes Men, Jennifer Reeves, Mona Hatoum, Guillermo Gómez-Peña, Dziga Vertov, D.A.
 Pennebaker, Jean-Pierre Gorin, Cécile Fontaine, and Johanna Vaude.